 - No automated or passive investment options for non-accredited investors

-Fidelity meets the needs of many investors.
+Fidelity Investments meets the needs of many investors.
 The platform has many tools and resources.
-In fact, some people refer to it as an all-rounded application for all investors.
+Some people refer to it as an all-rounded application for all investors.
 It is known for mutual funds, affordable brokerage accounts, and powerful features.

 - Extended hour trading